Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-One or two orgs run a live pilot; we collect feedback and metrics, apply high-priority fixes, tag v1.0, and wrap with a short delivery summary for the GSoC report.
+Task:- One or two orgs run a live pilot; we collect feedback and metrics, apply high-priority fixes, tag v1.0, and wrap with a short delivery summary for the GSoC report.

 - A live pilot with one to two orgs, with real metrics collected: time-to-triage, FP/FN feedback, and how useful the CVE filters and reports actually are in practice.
 - High-priority fixes applied based on feedback, v1.0 tagged, and a short "what was delivered" summary ready for the GSoC final report.